 Meeting Place and Time

-Unless you are otherwise notified we will meet you at 7:30 pm in the lobby of your hotel in Canmore then travel to our office at #200, 50 Lincoln Park in Canmore.
+Unless you are otherwise notified we will meet you at 6:00 pm on Day 1 in the lobby of your hotel in Canmore then travel to our office at #200, 50 Lincoln Park in Canmore.
 Detailed accommodation directions will be included in your booking confirmation.

 Please ensure that you have your hiking equipment with you.

 Guides and Group Size

 There will be a maximum of twelve guests and a minimum of seven.
 Your guide will be a fully-trained professional hiking guide.
 Please note the minimum age is 19.

 Accommodation and Meals

 The first and last nights of each trip will be spent at one of our partner hotels in Canmore.
-We will arrange a pick-up from the hotel on the first night for the meeting at the Yamnuska office.
+We will arrange a pick-up from the hotel on the first night of the meeting at the Yamnuska office.
 Typical hotels used for this program are the Coast Hotel, the Canmore Rocky Mountain Inn, and the Chateau Canmore hotel.
 We will provide detailed accommodation directions when you book on this program.

 Accommodation is double occupancy.
 Accommodations in the field will be the Sunrise, Meadows and Vista Huts (shared accommodation only).
 These are simple but functional backcountry huts.
 These huts have single and double bunks and bedding is supplied.
-Heating is by wood stove and propane is used for cooking and lighting.
+Heating is by a wood stove and propane is used for cooking and lighting.
 There is no running water but each hut has a sauna for relaxing after the day and for washing.